Horatio Potter: Re-interred in the Cathedral of St. John the Divine

 In 1921, the remains of Potter were moved to a tomb directly behind the high altar in the Cathedral of St. John the Divine.
 Above the tomb was placed a white marble Sarcophagus.
 This is the place which is traditionally reserved for founders of cathedrals.
 The tomb was consecrated on December 27, 1921.

 Legacy

 During the American Civil War, Potter's "patriotism was marked, and at all times his labors for the ignorant, poor, and sick were continuous and efficient."
+In 1865, he wrote a "fraternal letter" to the Southern bishops in advance of the Philadelphia General Convention, expressing the Northern bishops' wish "to greet their brethren in the Episcopate with the kindliest feeling."